I write this post to share with you my 9 favourite nutrients, all tested and …

 How can you get protein without eating meat?
 Vegetables and Legumes High in Protein

 If you want to eat something like meat but what is better for the environment than meat dishes, seitan will be the best alternative.
 100g of seitan provides more than your daily requirement of protein.

 Created more thousand years ago as a meat substitute for Chinese Buddhist monks, seitan is made by mixing the protein in wheat (gluten) with herbs and spices.
 Cooked in usually soy sauce broth to add gluten’s missing amino acid (lysine) makes a rich, 75% protein, meat-like product, which has little in common with bread, pasta or other wheat products.

 You can use it to any dish which normally would include meat, like goulash, stake or chicken dishes.
 Despite is wheat origins seitan is low in carbohydrates and fat, but high in iron and calcium.

 (16g per 100g)

-Quinoa has it’s origins in South America where it was cultivated since 3-5 000 years making a typical ancient Inkas food.
+Quinoa has its origins in South America where it was cultivated since 3-5 000 years making a typical ancient Inkas food.
 It is the perfect side dish, way richer in proteins and generally more nutritious than rice or pasta.
-It and contains all of the essential amino acids the body needs, is totally gluten-free and has an interesting nutty flavor.
+It and contains all of the essential amino acids the body needs, is totally gluten-free and has an interesting nutty flavour.

-Full of fiber, magnesium and iron makes it the perfect food.
-You can eat it as a side dish, but also as an addition to your yogurt, make quinoa pancakes, cookies, veggie bowl, granola bars (perfect gluten free granola replacement – if you are intolerant), salads, quesadillas etc…
+Full of fibre, magnesium and iron makes it the perfect food.
+You can eat it as a side dish, but also as an addition to your yoghurt, make quinoa pancakes, cookies, veggie bowl, granola bars (perfect gluten-free granola replacement – if you are intolerant), salads, quesadillas etc…

 NUTS and NUT BUTTERS